The SDK is supported on iOS 8.0 and above.

 <key>NSCameraUsageDescription</key>

-<string>Video Cloud Toolkit needs to access your camera to be able to shoot videos with images.</string>
+<string>Video Cloud Toolkit needs to access your camera to be able to shoot video.</string>

 <key>NSMicrophoneUsageDescription</key>